MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![Mrlearning Base Ch2 3Step2im](images/mrlearning-base-ch2-3step2im.PNG)

 3. Move all the buttons into the new collection.
 Do this by selecting all five of the button objects in your heirarch and drag them all under “ButtonCollection” game object, as shown in the image below.
+TODO: how to select multiple things, ctrl+click

 ![Mrlearning Base Ch2 3Step3imb](images/mrlearning-base-ch2-3step3imb.PNG)

-4. Add MRTK’s “grid object collection” component to the button collection.
+4. Add MRTK’s “Grid Object Collection” component to the button collection.
 To do this, select the “ButtonCollection” parent object and in the inspector panel, click the “Add Component” button.
-Then search for “grid object collection” in the search bar and select it when it appears in the list.
+Then search for “Grid Object Collection” in the search bar and select it when it appears in the list.

 ![Mrlearning Base Ch2 3Step4im](images/mrlearning-base-ch2-3step4im.PNG)

 The Grid Object Collection component allows us to organize buttons or any set of objects in a neat row, column, or grid.
 This is one of the building blocks provided by the MRTK that provides you with a quick and simple way to create beautiful user interfaces.

 5. Configure the grid object collection.
 To ensure all the buttons face the user, select “orient type” and then select “face parent forward” (as shown in the image.)
 Next, change the cell size to set the space between your buttons.
 Use 0.12 units by 0.12 units for the Cell Width and Cell Height, as shown in the image below.
 Then click “Update Collection” and the scene should look like the picture below.

+   TODO: make sure "Rows" is set to 1, and update appropriate cell width/height.

 ![Mrlearning Base Ch2 3Step5im](images/mrlearning-base-ch2-3step5im.PNG)